make-true-code/HDRezka-Downloader/README.md

 Installation:

 1) Download files to one directory
-2) In Google Chrome, go to chrome: // extensions /
+2) In Google Chrome, go to chrome://extensions/
 3) Enable Development Mode
 4) Load the unpacked extension